‘RHONY’ Star Luann de Lesseps Slams Ramona Singer As ‘Self-Centered’ And ‘Judgemental’

 “She’s vulnerable and I think people are going to love her for that.
 I liked her immediately so I’m excited to have her on the cast,” de Lesseps told the host, via YouTube.

-Luann then said that she felt Season 12 was of one of their best seasons because she and her co-stars have long-standing friendships with each other.
+Luann then said that she felt that The Real Housewives of New York City Season 12 was of one of their best seasons because she and her co-stars have long-standing friendships with each other.